Terps dominate in second half, turn back Brown

 It was difficult for either team to get into a rhythm in the first half.
 Officials called a combined 27 fouls, leading to 32 free throw attempts.

-Maryland trailed 39-35 at the break, the second consecutive game it struggled before pulling away in the final 20 minutes.
+Maryland trailed 39-35 at the break, the second consecutive game in which it struggled before pulling away in the final 20 minutes.

 “We know moving forward we cannot continue to have halves like that, especially when a team shoots 50 percent,” Manning said.
 “I like the way we bounced back in the second half.”